canidlogic/scavenger/README.md

 Scavenger makes use of _split integers_, which are 48-bit unsigned integers that are split into a _low part_ and a _high part_.
 The _low part_ is a 32-bit integer that stores the 32 least significant bits of the value.
 The _high part_ is a 16-bit integer that stores the 16 most significant bits of the value.

+48-bit integers have the useful property that they can be exactly represented with IEEE double-precision floating-point numbers, which have an exact integer range of 53 bits.
+This is important for JavaScript and Perl, which may not have 64-bit integers, but may instead use double-precision floating-point.

-48-bit integers have the useful property that they can be safely handled in JavaScript, which supports integers up to 53 bits.
-They also offer an enhanced range of up to 256 TiB, as opposed to the 4 GiB range of 32-bit integers which can easily be exceeded by modern multimedia.
+48-bit integers also offer an enhanced range of up to 256 TiB.
+By contrast, 32-bit integers have a maximum range of 4 GiB, which can easily be exceeded by modern multimedia.

 ### Header